aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 		![ContactFlowInput](images/get_customer_input_input.png)

 1. Click on the **down arrow** (![DownArrow](images/down.png)) next to the save button and select **Save & Publish**

-1. Confirm publishing of the workflow in selcting the **Save & publish** button.
+1. Confirm publishing of the workflow in selcting the **Save & publish** button
 </p>

 </details>